 Logo preview tool

-Enter a URL for your logo to see how it would display in a conversation with users.
+Enter a URL for your logo to see how it would look to users.